HyoJungKim/FAERS_Data_for_Investigating-the-Safety-of-Fast-Track-COVID-19-Drugs/README.md

 * Hyo Jung Kim†
 * Jeong-Hwa Yoon†
 * Kyehwa Lee (Corresponding)

-†These authors contributed equally to this work
+These authors contributed equally to this work

 ## License
 This project is licensed under the terms of GNU GENERAL PUBLIC LICENSE(Version 3) by authors.